Pinterest Business Tips

 Using Pinterest for business can be challenging because as you know Pinterest’s changed its algorithm in the Spring of 2018.
 Yes, again 🙂

 Pinterest is constantly experimenting, as they should, but what that always means to you is changing what you do to keep up with new Pinterest’s best practices.
 Using Pinterest for business can get overwhelming and confusing.
 Businesses using Pinterest for business have to realize that there is no such thing as a cookie cutter approach.
 So in this blog post I’m going to reveal some of the basic things you should be doing and then decipher the other aspects of using Pinterest as a marketing tool to help you decide if you need to modify or change any of the Pinterest marketing tactics for your business.
+For those who are looking into making their business, you might want to check out some of these commercial office space for rent and get your business off the ground.

 History of the Pinterest Home Feed/Smart Feed in 2010